-7 that may contain an original birth certificate, adoption decree of an adoptee, and other personal 8 identifying information regarding either an adopted child or that child's biological parents; 9 (3) "Biological parent" means an individual whose genetic material was transmitted to a 10 child via natural conception or any assisted-reproductive process or procedure; 11 (4) "Department of Health and Human Resources" means the Department of Health and 12 Human Resources or any successor agency or agencies; 13 (5) "Lineal descendant" means a person who by reason of blood or adoption is in the direc 14 line of descent of a person; 15 (6) "Medical history" means a comprehensive report on the biological parents and any 16 parents of the biological parent, that shall include, but is not limited to, the following: Medica 17 history, health status, cause and age at death, height, weight, major diseases, allergies, ear o 18 eye defects, major conditions, or major health problems that may be congenital, familial, o 19 genetic; 20 (7) "Requestor" means a person who requests an adoption file under this section and is: 21 (A) The adult adoptee as set forth in this section; or 22 (B) A lineal descendent of a deceased adult adoptee as set forth in this section to whom 23 the adoption file pertains.
-24 (b) Notwithstanding any other provision of law, a requestor may apply for and the 25 Department of Health and Human Resources shall provide, within 60 days of receipt of a valid 26 request, subject to the provisions, requirements, and exceptions set forth in this section, a 27 noncertified copy of an adult adoptee's original birth certificate, sufficiently redacted such that i 28 removes any personal identifying information related to the adoptee's biological parents 29 Provided, That, if a biological parent has returned a contact preference and personal identifying 30 information disclosure form containing an affirmative grant of consent to the release of persona 31 identifying information, the department shall release, to either the requestor or an intermediary identified and approved by the biological parent in the contact preference form, a nonredacted,
+10 child via natural conception or any assisted-reproductive process or procedure;

+11 (4) "Department of Health and Human Resources" means the Department of Health and

+12 Human Resources or any successor agency or agencies;

+- 13 (5) "Lineal descendant" means a person who by reason of blood or adoption is in the direct - 14 line of descent of a person; - 15 (6) "Medical history" means a comprehensive report on the biological parents and any

+16 parents of the biological parent, that shall include, but is not limited to, the following: Medical

+17 history, health status, cause and age at death, height, weight, major diseases, allergies, ear or eye

+- 18 defects, major conditions, or major health problems that may be congenital, familial, or genetic; - 19 (7) "Requestor" means a person who requests an adoption file under this section and is:

+20 (A) The adult adoptee as set forth in this section; or

+(B) A lineal descendent of a deceased adult adoptee as set forth in this section to whom the adoption file pertains.

+23 (b) Notwithstanding any other provision of law, a requestor may apply for and the 24 Department of Health and Human Resources shall provide, within 60 days of receipt of a valid 25 request, subject to the provisions, requirements, and exceptions set forth in this section, a 26 noncertified copy of an adult adoptee's original birth certificate, sufficiently redacted such that it 27 removes any personal identifying information related to the adoptee's biological parents: 28 Provided, That, if a biological parent has returned a contact preference and personal identifying 29 information disclosure form containing an affirmative grant of consent to the release of personal 30 identifying information, the department shall release, to either the requestor or an intermediary 31 identified and approved by the biological parent in the contact preference form, a nonredacted, 32 noncertified copy of the adoptee's birth certificate, as well as any personal identifying information 33 for which consent has been granted, such as the biological parent's legal name, current address, 34 phone number, or email address.